PEW NEWS

 RP.
 Zoom Singing

-We next meet together on zoom to sing on Thursday 23rd October.
-If you would like to join, do use the login details in the diary.
+We meet online on Thursday 5th March.
+We are marking this session as our five year anniversary.
+New people are welcome to join in.
+If you would like to, just use the login details in the diary.
 We meet at 7.00pm, we’ll do some new some old and familiar ones and some to learn.
 The beauty of this will be that you can sing at the top of your voice as you will be on mute.

 E. Refresh!
 Service at Elvington